SmoothCoder12/SmoothCoder12/README.md

 <!--
 Hello Pranav!
-This is the latest version with a new transparent background GIF for a cleaner look.
+This version has been updated with the best possible GIF for a clean, professional look.
 Action Items:

 Update 'YOUR_GITHUB_USERNAME_HERE' in the stats links at the bottom.